 "The success [with mRNA] in the past few years has freed people’s imaginations to examine what else we can do with this technology.
 In fact, I’m sure we have not seen the last in terms of this technology’s applications.” — Thomas McCauley, CSO, Omega Therapeutics

-Of course, we also can’t overlook that the LNP is only one of a variety of delivery methods today.
+Of course, in the rapidly evolving landscape of RNA therapeutics in 2023, we also can’t overlook that the LNP is only one of a variety of delivery methods today.
 I appreciated Anzalone’s use of the phrase “delivery strategy,” given that delivery in this space can — and does — extend beyond the vehicle- API combination.
 Rather than packaging the API into an LNP, exosome, or viral vector, for example, the API itself can be equipped with targeting ligands that guide the therapy to receptors on the necessary cell types.

-It’s also important to remember that better potency and targeting depends equally on the strength and quality of the API.
+It’s also important to remember that the strength and quality of the API are crucial factors in achieving better potency and targeting in RNA therapeutics.
 All four experts were in agreement that there remains a lot to be learned in the realms of RNA modifications, LNP/ API mixing, ligand-receptor pairing, etc., to promote more targeted delivery.
 In fact, to Becraft, mRNA delivery requires a much more nuanced conversation than we are currently having.
 So often, delivery to the intended organ/cell type is discussed as if the successful delivery itself is the only means of controlling mRNA expression.

 “What if we said delivery wasn’t the only way to control mRNA expression?”
 Becraft asked.
 “While an mRNA will always express where it is delivered, there are different ways besides the location of delivery to control expression.
 Synthetic biology is one such tool to control mRNA specificity.”